 Here's an example.
 John is running late for his date with Sally.
 He crashes his car into Bob's pickup truck, sending Bob to the hospital with serious injuries.
 At the end of the trial, the jury awards Bob $100,000 in damages, but it's also discovered that Bob was texting at the time of the accident and wasn't paying attention to the road around him.

 For this reason, Bob is told he's 25 percent responsible for the wreck.
 Bob would not be entitled to the full $100,000 awarded by the jury.
 Instead, the judge would reduce his award by 25 percent (or $25,000), and a judgment would be entered in Bob's favor for $75,000.

 Ultimately, Bob still receives compensation, but not as much as he could have, had he not been found partially at-fault for the crash.

 Call a Texas Board Certified Personal Injury Attorney

 Preserving evidence and properly presenting your claim is very important.
 If you've been hurt in a Fort Worth car wreck, please don't hesitate to call me - it's free to set up a meeting and ask questions.
+Being in a car accident can be a confusing situation, which is why you need an attorney on your side to protect you against the insurance company's strategies.
 You can call me at 817-294-1900 or Contact Me Online.